BigPolarBear1/factorization/README.md

 FUCK I SOLVED IT!!
 After nearly 3 years.
 8th of januari 2026.
 I seriously need a break for a few hours.
 Then I'll implement the linear algebra step with what I just figured out.
 I cant believe I finally did it.
 Its funny, because now that I see it its like "oh damn, thats actually pretty simple" ... but most things are simple once you see it.
 This all ends before the end of the week.
 Fuck you all.
 And fuck microsoft for going after my former manager, one of the only people who ever believed in me in this shit industry.
 I'm never stopping doing math research and making breakthroughs and I dont care anymore about the consequences of releasing that research.
 You people brought nothing but chaos into my life and the people around me.
 Now you can all know what that feels like.
 Enjoy dickheads.

 fucking nazi losers.
 Go cry dumb idiots.
 I piss on you people.

+Update: I quickly uploaded the math I just figured out.
+Now instead of bruteforce, we need to use linear algebra... which I will implement after I take a break now..

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>
 -------------------------------------------------------------------------